 “I would like to explain the Brion Cemetery… I consider this work, if you permit me, to be rather good and which will get better over time.
 I have tried to put some poetic imagination into it, though not in order to create poetic architecture but to make a certain kind of architecture that could emanate a sense of formal poetry.
 The place for the dead is a garden.
 I wanted to show some ways in which you could approach death in a social and civic way and further what meaning there was in death, in the ephemerality of life—other than these shoe-boxes.” – Carlo Scarpa.

-His final and arguably most revered work sits in a serene stretch of farmland, midway between Venice and the snow-capped peaks of the Dolomites.
+His final work is situated on a serene stretch of farmland, midway between Venice and the snow-capped peaks of the Dolomites.
 The Brion Tomb is the final resting place of Onorina and Giuseppe Brion.
 Commissioned by Onorina in 1968, shortly after the death of Giuseppe, Scarpa spent the next decade developing and perfecting the cemetery.

-Envisioned as part fortress and part city park – a gathering place for the residents of the nearby town San Vito di Altivole.
+Envisioned as part fortress and part city park – essentially a gathering place for local residents.
 Scarpa imagined the site as a social place where people could picnic and play, intertwining both life and death in both a respectful and poetic way – with the foresight to see the value in creating meaningful and humane sites of collective commemoration.

 There is a logical order to the site’s sequencing of chapel, reliquary, tombs, and meditation island - a progression established according to how they might be used in a funeral rite.
 The entrance is marked monumentally with geometrical propylaea, just a taste of the labyrinth of right angles and lines found within.
 This effect commands the eye to narrow on arrival and focus upon the interlocking circles that punctuate the concrete wall, announcing the infinite nature of the Brions’ union.